 Let's get some visual help.
 We can take the region surrounded by , the line x = 1, and the x-axis .

 In the above picture, we rotated that region around the y-axis, and then removed a cylinder-shaped shell from around the axis of rotation.
 Now we can label the radius and height of the cylinder to get

 This shell is like a piece of paper that's rolled together so its edges just barely touch.
 It's called a shell because there's nothing inside it.
 Like a toilet paper tube, there's a little bit of stuff around the edge and a lot of empty space in the middle.
 Ack!
 We ran out of toilet paper.

 We can find the volume of the solid by adding up the volumes of the infinitely many shells it's made of.
 This is similar to when we found the area of circle by chopping it into rings.

 We have to answer a simple question first: what is the volume of a shell?
 If a shell is like a toilet paper tube, then we can unroll the tube.
 The height of the shell is the height of the unrolled cardboard.
 The circumference of the shell is the width of the unrolled paper.
 This means the area of one side of the paper is

 The tube is very thin, with a thickness Δ r, where r is the variable describing the position of the shell.
-This means the volume of the piece of tubular shell, is
+The volume of the piece of tubular shell, is going to be